Amending Transactions

 • The Description and Ext Ref fields can be amended at any time using the Transaction Browser.
 (Section 2 - Option One)

-• If a transaction appears on an open VAT Return, the Tran Date, Due Date, GL and BI Codes can be edited.
+• If a transaction appears on an open VAT Return; the Tran Date, Due Date, Forecasted Payment Date, Customer / Supplier Account, GL and BI Codes can be edited.
+VAT Control lines remain locked.
 To allow further edits, deselect the transaction from the return first.
 (Section 2 - Option Two)

 • Transactions on submitted VAT Returns can no longer be edited.